boisgera/leap/UncLean.md

 -- 6
 ```

-Consider a moment what you can do with a similar but pure function.
+Consider a moment what you can do with a similar but pure value.
-Its signature would be something like:
+Its signature would be:

 ```lean
 def rollDieWithoutIO : Nat :=